snipem/gameprices/README.md

 	python psnpricealert.py --search "metal gear solid peace walker psp" --store DE/de

-You will get a result containing one to many search results with the CID
+You will get a result containing one to many search results with the CID.
+The first output of each search line is the CID, the second the name, the third the supported systems and the last is a description of the item type in the local store language.
+It is "Vollversion" here which means "full version" in German.

 	EP0101-ULES01372_00-GPCMETALGE000001	Metal Gear Solid: Peace Walker [PSP]	[u'PS Vita', u'PSP\xae']	Vollversion